 How is BHD inherited?

-Normally, every cell has two copies of each gene: one inherited from the mother and one inherited from the father.
-BHD follows an autosomal dominant inheritance pattern, in which a mutation happens in only one copy of the gene.
+Normally, every cell has 2 copies of each gene: 1 inherited from the mother and 1inherited from the father.
+BHD follows an autosomal dominant inheritance pattern, in which a mutation happens in only 1 copy of the gene.
 This means that a parent with a gene mutation may pass along a copy of their normal gene or a copy of the gene with the mutation.
 Therefore, a child who has a parent with a mutation has a 50% chance of inheriting that mutation.
 A brother, sister, or parent of a person who has a mutation also has a 50% chance of having the same mutation.

 How common is BHD?

 BHD is considered to be rare.
-The number of people and families who have BHD is unknown.
-To date, about 60 families worldwide have been reported to have BHD.
+The exact number of people and families who have BHD is unknown.

 How is BHD diagnosed?

 BHD is suspected when a person has skin tumors associated with BHD, especially if that person or his or her family members have a history of lung cysts, spontaneous pneumothorax, or kidney cancer.
-BHD is also suspected in families with multiple cases of kidney cancer, particularly if family members have had different types of kidney cancer.
+BHD is also suspected in families with multiple cases of kidney cancer, particularly if family members have had different types of kidney cancer or specific types of kidney cancer known to be associated with BHD.
 Genetic testing to look for mutations in the FLCN gene is available for people suspected of having BHD.

 What are the estimated cancer risks associated with BHD?

-BHD is associated with an increased risk for kidney cancer, particularly the chromophobe renal cell carcinoma (RCC) type of kidney cancer.
+BHD is associated with an increased risk for kidney cancer, particularly the chromophobe renal cell carcinoma (RCC) or hybrid chromophobe/oncocytoma types of kidney cancer.
 The estimated risk for kidney cancer in people with BHD is around 15%.
-The risk of kidney cancer is significantly increased in people who smoke.
-Individuals with BHD or at risk for BHD should avoid smoking.
-It is not known if people with BHD have an increased risk of other specific types of cancer.

 What are the screening options for BHD?

 There are no specific screening guidelines for BHD.
-Due to the risk of kidney cancer, some doctors suggest that individuals who have BHD or a family history of BHD have a yearly ultrasound (which uses sound waves to create a picture of the internal organs) of their kidneys, beginning at age 25.
-Other doctors suggest an abdominal computed tomography (CT or CAT; creates a three-dimensional picture of the inside of the body) scan or magnetic resonance imaging (MRI; uses magnetic fields, not x-rays, to produce detailed images of the body) every two years.
-Evaluation by a dermatologist (a doctor who specializes in diseases and conditions of the skin) and screening for lung cysts are also suggested.
+Due to the risk of kidney cancer, some doctors suggest that individuals who have BHD or a family history of BHD have a yearly ultrasound, which are when sound waves are used to create a picture of the internal organs, of their kidneys, beginning at age 25.
+Other doctors suggest an abdominal computed tomography scan (CT or CAT), creates a three-dimensional picture of the inside of the body using x-rays, or magnetic resonance imaging (MRI), in which magnetic fields, not x-rays, are used to produce detailed images of the body, every 1 to 3 years.
+Evaluation by a dermatologist, a doctor who specializes in problems of the skin, and screening for lung cysts are also suggested.